vitoradsp/vitoradsp/README.md

 ### 👋Hi there, im Vitor, born in 2001.
-I love programming, currently studying.👋
+I love programming, currently working at Fractal Engenharia e Sistemas (SA) as technology trainee.👋
 ### 👀 I'm a fullstack developer with programming languages such as python, javascript and typescript.
 ### 🌱 I currently work with frameworks such as Django, React and Tailwind.
 ### 🌱 I’m currently in college, majoring in Analysis and Systems Development.